the Text

 Journey to the Door of Eternity

 “Righteousness” is an attribute and key identifier of the prophetic work of Mashiyach (Messiah) and followers.
-It would be absurd to say Yeshua (Jesus) was “cleared,” or “justified” while also being “sinless”.
+It would be absurd to say Yeshua (Jesus) was “cleared,” or “justified” while being “sinless”.
 In reality, the work of Messiah is “the journey” to the door of eternity.

-For example, “Shimon bar Yonah” was given the Aramaic name “Keefa,” which was transliterated to “Cephas,” then translated to “Petros,”and then “Peter.”
-Matthew 16:18 reads, “…you are Keefa, and on this keefa (rock) I will build My assembly.”
+Shimon bar Yonah was given the Aramaic name Keefa, which was transliterated to Greek Cephas, to Petros, and then “Peter.”
+Matthew 16:18 reads, “…you are Keefa, and on this keefa (rock) I will build my assembly.”
 Mark 12:10 reads, “…The keefa (rock) the builders rejected has become the head cornerstone,” quoted from Psalm 118:22.
 This makes a prophetic connection to Genesis 49:24, “the Shepherd, the Stone (Eben) of Israel.
-In reality “Peter” is the first person of record to identify Yeshua (Jesus) as Mashiyach (Messiah), to fulfill prophetic “rock” keefa or “stone” eben connections within Scripture.
+Peter was the first on record to identify Yeshua (Jesus) as Mashiyach (Messiah), and thus related keefa (rock) with eben (stone).

 Facebook